BOINC/boinc-policy/Governance_Documents/Governance.md

 The PMC may vote to reduce discussion and voting periods on a specific vote if at least 75% of the PMC agrees to the reduced periods for that vote.

 ### 5.2 Committer decisions
-Committers can vote on issues surrounding the technical infrastructure of the project and the code base itself.
+Committers can vote on issues surrounding the technical infrastructure of the community and the code base itself.
 This includes voting to determine if a reported bug, feature request, proposed design, or pull request should be accepted.
 Committers are encouraged to review and participate in the discussion of any of these items, but they are also expected to know when it is advisable to get help from other committers who are stronger in the technology involved or have more experience in the area of application under consideration.
 Committers are expected to understand the Development Workflow and Client Release Process and their associated guidelines before voting to approve.

 Committers are expected to subscribe to notifications from github in order to be aware of proposals under consideration.
 Committers should make a reasonable attempt to respond quickly if they are personally asked to review an item.
 Since most decisions that committers are involved in will use consensus voting, it is important for them to try to remain aware of proposed items.